 In a typical PCI-compliant DTMF payment flow:

-1. The customer is on a call — with a live agent, an IVR, or an AI voice agent.
+The customer is on a call, with a live agent, an IVR, or an AI voice agent.

-3. The customer enters their card number — the tones leave the customer's phone normally.
+The customer enters their card number on their keypad.

-5. The gateway processes the transaction — runs the authorisation, returns a token + result.
+The gateway processes the transaction, runs the authorisation, and returns a token plus result.

-6. The agent sees only the result — approved or declined, with a tokenised reference.
+The agent or system sees only the result, approved or declined, with a tokenised reference.
 No card number ever appears on screen, in logs, or in the recording.

 What to Look For in a DTMF Payment Provider